 The Full-AAR project

-To learn more about the medium, check the page What is 6DoF AAR?.
+To learn more about AAR with 6DoF, check the page What is 6DoF AAR?.

 To read about recent events related to the project, check the News.

-Another focus area is group-oriented applications with multiple simultaneous users being able to communicate with each other and maintain situation awarness while being acoustically immersed in the narrative.
+Another focus area is group-oriented applications with multiple simultaneous users being able to communicate with each other and maintain situation awareness while being acoustically immersed in the narrative.

-Since no comprehensive technical platforms or artistic tools yet exist for the medium, a number of virtual audio solutions, indoor tracking systems, game engine workflows, system configurations, and narrative techniques have been tested since the start of the project in autumn 2021.
-Based on that work, a prototype setup has been constructed enabling 6DoF AAR experiences for two or more simultaneous users in a multi-room indoor space.
+To our knowledge, no comprehensive technical platforms or artistic tools yet exist for the medium.
+A handful of proprietary technical solutions exist enabling 6DoF AAR applications, but these are not open for public.
+Hence, to be able to run our experiments, we have constructed our own prototype platform based on thorough tests on a number of available virtual audio solutions, indoor tracking systems, game engine workflows, system configurations, and narrative techniques.
+The prototype enables 6DoF AAR experiences for two or more simultaneous users in a multi-room indoor space.

 Further, to maximise the quality of acoustic illusion while keeping the system convenient to setup and run, a custom virtual audio solution is being developed in collaboration with Aalto University Acoustics Lab.

-These pages aim to provide detailed information on the Full-AAR project with insights and recommendations on creating 6DoF AAR experiences.
+These pages aim at providing detailed information on the Full-AAR project with insights and recommendations on creating 6DoF AAR experiences.
 The content is still very much a work in progress and will be constantly updated with new stuff as the project progresses.

 The Full-AAR project is financially supported by the European Union NextGenerationEU fund .